justingrass02/OCPQ/README.md

 ### Adding Constraints

-Using this added child node, we want to specify a constraint regarding the number of child bindings (i.e., the number of `pay order` events for the placed order `o1`).
+Using this added child node, we want to specify a constraint regarding the number of child bindings (i.e., the number of `pay order` events for the confirmed order `o1`).
 This can be done by first clicking the `+` button next to the constraints of the node and then selecting the _Number of Child Bindings_ constraint type, and configuring the associated paramters (specifying the edge name `A` as well as the min and max count, both `1` in this example).

 ![image](https://github.com/user-attachments/assets/de200cf7-1af0-41b1-a1bb-20c38a0a896f)